MadelynTav/MemeProject/README.md

   -Number of hours: 12+

 * Kadeem Maraugh:
-  -Responsible for: Saving image to phone, demotivational meme and UI.
+  -Responsible for: Saving image to phone, demotivational meme, choosing existing meme from listview and UI.
-  -Number of hours:
+  -Number of hours: 10+

 * Madelyn Tavarez:
   -Responsible for: Team captain, sharing/exporting images, drag and drop and UI